nelsonic/github-scraper/README.md

 - **s**: *startdate* when the person first started following/being followed
 - **e**: *enddate* when the person stopped following

+In addition to creating a file per user, we should maintain an index of all the users we are tracking. the easiest way is to have a new-line-separted list

+But... in the interest of being able to run this on Heroku (where you don't have access to the filesystem so no flat-file-db!)
+I'm going to use LevelDB for this.

 # Simple UI